and Controlled Vocabularies

 Self-Paced Online Course for Individuals or Corporate Groups

-Five weekly lessons, online at any time (no live component)
+Five self-paced lessons, available at any time (no live component)

 Lesson 1: Introduction to taxonomies